-The best company logo design simply and effectively conveys an emotion or idea without trying to say too much at once.
+The best company logo design in The Woodlands simply and effectively conveys an emotion or idea without trying to say too much at once.
 Flat shapes, bold lines and clear type are hallmarks of simple logos that never run the risk of appearing busy or worse, confusing.

 Occasionally, innocent enthusiasm leads business owners to want an elaborate logo design in an attempt to convey as much meaning as possible.
 Not only is this unnecessary, in many cases it’s a distraction.
 Your logo shouldn’t be a puzzle or poem; it should be an elegant icon to symbolize your organization’s personality and values.